Cheese is addictive.

 - The sauce will continue to thicken as it cools.

 - Store in a jar in the fridge for 1-2 weeks.
-Just add to whatever your making (pizza, nachos) and heat like you normally would.
+Just add to whatever your making (pizza, nachos) and heat like regular cheese (watch the cooking time as it may vary).

 You could try substituting the Arrowroot powder for Tapioca starch or corn starch, although I have not tried this.